CloudLabsAI-Azure/AVW-SAP-on-Azure/README.md

 In order to help Contoso to monitor the shipping packages, you will retrieve the data from the sensors using Azure IoT Hub and monitor it .
 If the temperature goes above 30°, the vaccine is damaged and must be replaced.
 To replace the vaccine, a sales order is automatically created in SAP ECC in case the measured temperature is above 30°

-You will also see how to view/get the current sales orders in Excel, PowerBI, Outlook, and Teams.
+You will also see view/get the current sales orders in Excel, PowerBI, Outlook, and Teams.